PotubariYamini/PROJECT-8/README.md

 * then we test the data.

-6. saving the  model in the pickle file formate.
+6. Saving the  model in the pickle file formate.

-7. after that we write the CSS , Html, JS code in the website.
+7. After that we write the CSS , Html, JS code in the website.

-8. connecting the code with the flask.
+8. Connecting the code with the flask.

-9. we deploy the  odel in a website and then try to  predict the model .
+9. We deploy the  odel in a website and then try to  predict the model .